Sreenivasulu-Kalluru/Namaste-React/Episode 04 - Talk is cheap, show me the code!/Assignment.md

       - Make your `card dynamic`(pass in props)
         - `Props` - passing arguments to a function - `Use Destructuring` & `Spread operator`
       - `Render` your cards with `dynamic data of restaurants`
-      - Use `Array.map` to render all the restaurants
+      - Use `Array.map` to render all the restaurants in the body component

 ### PS.
 Basically do everything that I did in the class, in the `same sequence`. `Don't skip small things`.